yekrangiariana/letter-shuffle/README.md

-    Enter a word using the given letters and press "Enter" or click the "Check Word" button ✅ Points are awarded based on word length and submission time 💯 After the timer runs out, a list of suggested words will be displayed 📝
+    Enter a word using the given letters and press "Enter" or click the "Check Word" button ✅ Points are awarded based on word length and submission time 💯 After the timer runs out, a list of suggested words will be displayed 📝 You can preview the site here: yekrangiariana.github.io/letter-shuffle ⭐️

 Technologies Used 💻